dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 ## Incompatible State Response

-If the account is in an incompatible state in the identity register for the lifecycle command, the RP returns an HTTP 409 Conflict and a JSON object containing:
+If the Account is in an incompatible state in the identity register for the Account Command, the RP returns an HTTP 409 Conflict and a JSON object containing:

-- **account_state** where the value is the current state of the account in the identity register
+- **account_state** where the value is the current state of the Account in the identity register
-- **error** set to the value "incompatible_state"
+- **error** set to the value `incompatible_state`

-Following is a non-normative response to a unsuccessful **restore** command where the account was in the **suspended** state:
+Following is a non-normative response to a unsuccessful Restore Command where the Account was in the **suspended** state:

 ```json
 {